 - Professor Bomba breaking down after he thinks he imagines his daughter as a Leafman.

 - This line

 - After the climax of the film, the human-sized MK and reunites with her dad.
-The professor is looking over a picture of MK's mom and manages to choke out only part of a heartbreaking sentence:
+He is looking over an old picture of their family and manages to choke out only part of a heartbreaking sentence:

 - The fact that the movie, despite being exciting and funny, can be quite morbid too.
 It has several deaths.

 - The whole reason MK is moving is because her mother died.
 Having a parent die is very sad.